Description of Classes

 Art: We teach the elements of art and the principles of design through process-focused projects.
 We incorporate various mediums including but not limited to drawing, painting (watercolor and acrylic), oil pastels, and clay.
 We also incorporate a time for folk dancing each year as well as Shakespeare set design for our end-of-year skits.

 Picture Study: We focus on four artists per year.
 We learn about the artist and his style.
 We enjoy six of his works.
-(Each family takes home a laminated, cardstock, colored copy of each print for display in the home each week, resulting in a total of 24 prints by year’s end.)
+(Each family takes home a beautiful print every week for display in the home throughout the week, resulting in a total of 24 prints by year’s end.)

 Composer Study: We focus on four composers per year.
 We learn about the composer and his style.
 We enjoy six of his compositions which we listen to during class.